 It is important to note that even if your firm is based outside the EU, the GDPR will still apply so long as you deal with personal data belonging to EU citizens.

-What lawyers need to know
+What lawyers need to know about the new EU GDPR?

 Here are just a few of the new obligations that law firms will need to consider: